 Our People – Staff and Board Members

-ADMINISTRATION ASSISTANT MICHELLE STOBBIE: Michelle moved to Busselton with her family in 1986 and became a single mother in 1996, before meeting her now husband.
+ADMINISTRATION OFFICER MICHELLE STOBBIE: Michelle moved to Busselton with her family in 1986 and became a single mother in 1996, before meeting her now husband.
 Now a mother of three with identical twin girls in 2006; her husband is a FIFO worker.
 She attended playgroup with her twins and served on the Busselton Family Playgroup Committee for three years when the girls attended the now ceased Fun 4s Program.
 Michelle has extensive experience and qualifications in administration and accounting.
-She is also the volunteer treasurer for Aces Netball Club.
+She has held the position of Coach of an Under 18s netball team for the past 4 years.

 CHAIRPERSON LORRAINE WATTS: Lorraine joined the Board in 2021 after a long association through Naturaliste University of the Third Age where she was Secretary and Course Leader.
+Lorraine is a Director on the Board of Busselton Water.
 Prior to retirement Lorraine held senior roles at various State Government Departments including the Department for Communities, Training, Disability Services and Culture and the Arts.
 Lorraine has a strong community development background from her work in metropolitan and regional WA and an interest in life-long learning.
 She has tertiary qualifications in Management and Professional Writing.

 VICE-CHAIRPERSON MAXINE PALMER: Maxine has over 25 years’ experience in leadership roles working in commercial, not for profit, local government and family businesses in the UK and Australia developing strategy and delivering a diverse range of operational and strategic projects.
 With a broad range of experience in different Board and Committee roles within Local Government and community with oversight of strategy development for new service innovation, place making to support economic development, risk management, Occupational Health and Safety, policy setting and marketing strategy.